 Step 3: Use Linux on Chromebook

 After the Linux installation is completed on your Chromebook, start the Linux Terminal.
 You can open it from the launcher.
-We suggest that you update Linux apt package list by using following command:
+We suggest that you update the Linux apt package list by using the following command:

 sudo apt-get update